 There are 3 types of channels

 - Horizontal channel for sideways trend.

-Like we mentioned before, being a conservative trader may save you from fake out signals but you are likely to miss out on potential trades because not all the time will price pull back to retest these levels.
+Lastly, conservative trading may save you from fake out signals.
+However you may miss out on potential trades because not all the time will price pull back or retest these levels.

 - Last Post